FIRST: FrontrunnIng Resilient Smart ConTracts: Introduction

-\item Our framework is not application-specific, and hence can be easily adopted by any EVM based dApps. \item We discuss the effectiveness of our approach and experimentally evaluate it using the real-world Ethereum transaction data. \item We present a rigorous formal security analysis of \FIRST{} using the Universal Composability (UC) framework.
+Our novel {\bf contributions} are as follows: {\bf a)} We propose FrontrunnIng Resistant Smart ConTracts (\FIRST{}), a general-purpose solution to the frontrunning problem using cryptographic protocols, such as VDFs and aggregate signatures~\cite{boneh2003aggregate}. \FIRST{} significantly curtails frontrunning attacks in EVM-based blockchains while requiring no changes to the underlying blockchain infrastructure.
+As an application-agnostic solution, \FIRST{} can be easily adopted by any dApp. {\bf b)} We discuss the effectiveness of \FIRST{} and experimentally evaluate it using Ethereum and Binance Smart Chain transaction data. {\bf c)} We rigorously prove the security of \FIRST{} using the Universal Composability (UC) framework.